Mushtaq Ahmed Ghani: Political career

 On 29 March 2014, he was inducted into the provincial cabinet of Chief Minister Pervez Khattak and was appointed as Provincial Minister of Khyber Pakhtunkhwa for Higher Education.
 On 23 July 2014, he was given the additional ministerial portfolio of Information and Public Relations where he continued to serve until October 2017.

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-39 (Abbottabad-IV) in 2018 Pakistani general election.
-Following his successful election, PTI nominated him for the office of Speaker of the Khyber Pakhtunkhwa Assembly.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of the PTI from PK-39 Abbottabad-IV in the 2018 Khyber Pakhtunkhwa provincial election.
+He received 28,577 votes and defeated Inayat Ullah Khan Jadoon, a candidate of the PML(N).

+Following his successful election, the PTI nominated him for the office of Speaker of the Khyber Pakhtunkhwa Assembly.
 On 15 August, he was elected as Speaker of the Khyber Pakhtunkhwa Assembly.
 He received 81 votes against his opponent Laiq Muhammad Khan who received 27 votes.